monsooncommerce/sensu-docker/README.md

 sensu-docker
 ============

-Dockerfile to Create a Sensu Server
+Dockerfile to Create a CentOS 6.x Sensu Server

-Grab the container from the docker index here.  https://index.docker.io/u/petecheslock/sensu/
+Grab the original Ubuntu-basedcontainer from the docker index here.  https://index.docker.io/u/petecheslock/sensu/

 In some cases it's faster to build the docker container locally rather than pulling from the index.
 `sudo docker build github.com/petecheslock/sensu-docker`